 Kids love their grandparents, including Peter Decker (Oakes Fegley) – an everyday, happy-go-lucky kid.
 That is until he discovers that his grandpa (Robert De Niro) is not only moving in with his family, but will also be taking over Peter’s bedroom.
 Having been displaced, Peter draws up a declaration of war against the old fella, triggering a secret-skirmish and an all-out battle of wits whereby the winner takes the bedroom.

-In the spirit of Home Alone, The War with Grandpa is a fun-filled festive comedy romp full of slapstick hijinks, and arriving just in time for the holidays.
-Boasting a stellar all-star cast including Christopher Walken, Jane Seymour, Rob Riggle, Uma Thurman and Cheech Marin, it’s a comedy gift for all generations.
+In the spirit of Home Alone, The War with Grandpa is a fun-filled festive comedy romp full of slapstick hijinks and a stellar all-star cast including De Niro, Christopher Walken, Jane Seymour, Rob Riggle, Uma Thurman and Cheech Marin.
+It’s a comedy gift for all generations.

 Speaking with STACK, Hollywood legend Jane Seymour delights in starring in such a frivolous and wholesome movie.
 “I can’t wait for my grandkids to see this, I know they’re going to love it.”